-HRD Ministry, Urban Affairs Ministry To Launch Engineering Internship Programme For Students
+HRD, Urban Affairs Ministries To Launch Engineering Internship Programme

 Union Human Resource Development Minister Ramesh Pokhriyal ‘Nishank' and Housing and Urban Affairs Minister Hardeep S. Puri will jointly launch ‘The Urban Learning Internship Programme', or TULIP, tomorrow, on June 4, 2020, at 12 pm.
 The programme, according to information on the official website, aims to provide “experiential learning” opportunities to the engineering students.
 This new internship programme has been developed jointly by the All India Council for Technical Education, or AICTE, and the Ministry of Housing and Urban Affairs, or MoHUA.